 Confidentiality of Library Records

-'Any record maintained or received by a library receiving public funds, which provides a library patron's name or information sufficient to identify a patron together with the subject about which the patron requested information, is considered private and is excepted from the public records disclosure requirements of section 44-04-18.
-These records may be released when required pursuant to a court order or a subpoena.'
+In accordance with North Dakota state law, Allen Memorial Library does not release information on library users or their use of information.
+North Dakota Century Code, Section 40-38-12, states: “Any record maintained or received by a library receiving public funds, which provides a library patron's name or information sufficient to identify a patron together with the subject about which the patron requested information, is considered private and is excepted from the public records disclosure requirements of section 44-04-18.
+These records may be released when required pursuant to a court order or a subpoena.”
+Copyright

 Gifts to the Library

-The library accepts gifts of material and equipment that meet the library's collection development policy and reserves the right to offer items to faculty and students which are not selected for addition to the collection.
+The library accepts gifts of material and equipment that meet the library's collection development policy and reserves the right to dispose of or offer items to faculty and students which are not selected for addition to the collection.

 Sponsored by: Director of Library Services